Osipof/Multithreading_test_task/README.md

 # Multithreading_test_task

-Implementation of basic function to split some generic computational work between threads.
+Implementation of the basic function to split some generic computational work between threads.
 Split should occur only on some threshold - if computational work (input length) is shorter than this threshold, no splitting should occur and no threads should be created.

 Input:
 1. `std::vector<T>`.